As one of the few nurse film producers, I am often asked why history is so important to present day issues.

-Denetra is the founder of For Nurses By Nurses Productions, a media platform that includes a global health leadership initiative, a digital education center, and film production company.
-Denetra's work is focused on the development of the future nurse scientist, through a lens of diversity, global health and scientific story-telling.
+Denetra is the founder of For Nurses By Nurses Productions, a media platform that includes a leadership initiative, a digital nursing & health science library, and film production company.
+Denetra's work is focused on bridging gaps in health inequities through scientific-storytelling.

 She is a 22-year Navy Veteran, and a former United States Naval Nurse Corps Officer.
-Her professional background consists of a Bachelors of Science in Nursing, and a Masters in Health Services Administration.
+Her educational background consists of a Bachelors of Science in Nursing, and a Masters in Health Services Administration.

-A Producer of Film, Denetra released her first mini-documentary on the The Black Angels: A Nurse's Story of African American Nurses who risked their lives to care for patients with tuberculosis at Seaview Hospital, when white nurses refused, and there was no cure.
-Her newly released film, Year of The Nurse and Midwife: A Film Project, is a riveting narrative that gives homage to the 200th birthday of Florence Nightingale and the culture of nursing.
+In 2018, Denetra released her first mini-documentary, The Black Angels: A Nurse's Story, the story of African American Nurses who risked their lives to care for patients with tuberculosis in the 1940's, at Seaview Hospital, when white nurses refused, and there was no cure.

 She has since produced multiple films to include, Year of The Nurse and Midwife: A Film Project, Racism in Nursing: The African American Nursing Experience and her current project, The Dixie 3: A Story on Civil Rights in Nursing.